CyberTrainingExercise/Docs/terms.md

 Terms are meant to be capitalized when used throughout the project.
 This is done to help denote the author is specifically referencing one of these positions.

+For example:

+> GOOD: "After the engagnement, the Admin should move the focus towards the next objective.

+> BAD: "After the engagnement, the admin should move the focus towards the next objective.

 ## List

 - CTX - Cyber Training Exercise